zaplon/boarding_cards/README.md

 # boarding_cards
 ## How to use
 1. use python 3 (tested with python 3.4, 3.5, 3.6)
   * you can also tray different python versions with docker.
-For example for python 3.5 (in the project directory):
+For example for python 3.5 run (in the project directory):
 ```bash
 docker run -v $PWD:/code -w /code -it python:3.5 bash
 ```